 A Member may have only four unanswered written questions on the Order Paper at a time.
-The full list of all written questions submitted by Members is not printed in the Order Paper but appears on the Parliament of Canada Web site.
-In the Daily Routine of Business section of the Order Paper under "Questions on Order Paper", a note reads:
+The full list of all written questions submitted by Members is not printed on the Order Paper but appears on the Parliament of Canada website.
+In the Daily Routine of Business section of the Order Paper, under “Questions”, there is a note:

 The complete list of questions on the Order Paper is available for consultation at the Table in the Chamber and on the Internet.
 Those questions not appearing in the list have been answered, withdrawn or made into orders for return.